canada-ca/canada-ca.github.io/_drafts/2017-01-01-blog-strategy.markdown

 ## Content strat

-- Stay in our lane - UX design, research & testing (& analysis), optimization / content improvement (not migration or platforms or production)
+- write about UX design, research & testing (& analysis), optimization / content improvement (not migration or platforms or production)
+- articles should:
 	- Demonstrate what we’ve done / show the evidence
-- Show how we work / why we work this way
+	- Show how we work / why we work in a collaborative manner
+	- Provide actionable insights
 - MVP approach - start small & simple, then build up from there
 - Share everything we write via other social networks - #GCdigital